kubewarden/docs/src/writing_policies/rust.md

 [Rust](https://www.rust-lang.org/) is the most mature programming language that can generate WebAssembly modules.

-WebAssembly is really first citizen in the Rust world, that means all the tools and crates should work out of the box.
+WebAssembly is a first-class citizen in the Rust world, that means many of the tools and crates should work out of the box.

 Of course, Rust programs are still bound to the limitations of the WASI specification.